dwgrossberg/linked-lists/README.md

 # Data Structures: LinkedList

-This code is a 'solution' to (The Odin Project's)[https://www.theodinproject.com] (Linked Lists Project)[https://www.theodinproject.com/lessons/javascript-linked-lists], part of their Computer Science course.
+This code is a 'solution' to [The Odin Project's](https://www.theodinproject.com) [Linked Lists Project](https://www.theodinproject.com/lessons/javascript-linked-lists), part of their Computer Science course.

 All factory functions were implemented using TDD (Jest).